gdhaliwal22/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. What is the DOM?
+What is the DOM?
+Document object model.
+Visualized by what you see upon clicking "Inspect Element."
+You can attach event listeners to the DOM via Javascript to create responsive elements on a webpage.

-2. What is an event?
+What is an event?
+Interactive events that happen when a listener's parameters/specifications come to pass

-3. What is an event listener?
+What is an event listener?
+Examples of event listeners include click, keydown, and mouseover.
+They specify an interactive element you want to happen when the user completes a specific action such as scrolling over a picture.

-4. Why would we convert a NodeList into an Array?
+Why would we convert a NodeList into an Array?
+Because arrays have access to various methods and many of the useful ones won't work on a nodelist unless it's converted.

-5. What is a component?
+What is a component?
+Code that creates a structure we want to replicate many times on a website.
+For example, the elements within the newsfeed on Facebook or articles (which contain author photo, headline, text, etc.) on a media website.

 ### Git Set up